peterhinch/micropython-async/v3/docs/THREADING.md

 This demonstrates an echo server running on core 2.
 The `sender` task sends consecutive integers to the server, which echoes them back on a second queue.
+To install the threadsafe primitives, the `threadsafe` directory and its contents should be copied to the MicroPython target.
 ```python
 import uasyncio as asyncio
 from threadsafe import ThreadSafeQueue